PART 15 -- CONTRACTING BY NEGOTIATION

 Pre-PNM and Post-PNM

-The Contract Business Analysis Repository User's Manual and the CBAR PCO list (includes specific contacts for each section/org) can be located at https://www.ditco.disa.mil/DITCOContractingTemplates/?id=contracting_templates .
+The Contract Business Analysis Repository (CBAR) User's Manual and the CBAR PCO list (includes specific contacts for each section/org) are located at https://www.ditco.disa.mil/DITCOContractingTemplates/?id=contracting_templates .

-The DoD Source Selection Procedures, Appendix B, Outline for Debriefings at the DISA Contracting Templates website,
+The DoD Source Selection Procedures and the Outline for Debriefings are located at the DISA Procurement - Contracting Procedures, Guides and Templates website.

 (a) Unless the contractor specifies within the proposal; no reproduction of material is allowed beyond the initial copy per branch/division required for the appropriate PL22, legal, or

 technical reviews.
-Upon notification by PL22 that reviews are complete, all copies shall be properly disposed via shredding and any softcopies received by email must be permanently deleted.
+Upon notification by PL22 that reviews are complete, all copies shall be properly disposed via shredding and any softcopies received by email shall be permanently deleted.

 (b) PL22 is the agency point of contact to coordinate the receipt and handling of unsolicited proposals.